kellywanglu/cs6140/README.md

 * Being able to write code in some programming languages (e.g. Python, Java, C/C++) proficiently.
 * Finishing courses in algorithms (CS 5800 or CS 7800), probability, statistics, and linear algebra
-* Finishing at least one course in natural language processing, machine learning, information retrieval, or any relevant subfield of artificial intelligence.

 ## Grading